jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/tutorial-4-fifo-buffer.md

 endmodule
 ```

 Let's write a testbench to validate the output signals of our module.
+By now you should be familiar with the general structure of a testbench.

+1. Describe test signals
+2. Instantiate unit under test (can be multiple of them)
+3. Put testbench logic under `initial` block to run once.
+Use `always` block for repeating logic
+4. Use `if` statements to validate outputs and print outputs using `$display()`
+5. Save output waveform using `$dumpfile()` and `$dumpvars()`

 ```verilog
 `timescale 1ns/1ns